WaskaLabs/Universal_Driver_29_X/README.md

 -   24 VDC input only (No bridge rectifier.
 Use normal 24V 2-5A switching power supply)
 -   SMD burden resistors (on bottom of board)

 For in-depth information on the UD series functionality in general, phase lead tuning, and parts, world renown coiler Gao Guangyan over at loneoceans.com/labs/ud27/ has an amazing write-up and very detailed document explaining the inner workings and theory of the UD driver operation and tuning.
-This documentation here will provide getting started and functional information and reference for the UD29X itself relevant to using the system and the extensions available.
+This documentation here will provide functional information and reference for the UD29X itself relevant to using the system and the extensions available.

 **SPECS:**